fatso83/logback-bug/README.md

 # Unsuccessful attempt at reproducing logback issue

+> tldr; unsuccessful delete causes disk trashing and cpu at 100%

 We experienced that a server was rendered fully unusable when switching a certain appender to use `FixedWindowRollingPolicy`.
 A single cpu core was 100% allocated to `logger.debug()` calls.